MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

    ![Power BI mobile app with External URL](media/application-proxy-integrate-with-power-bi/app-proxy-power-bi-mobile-app.png)

 2. Select **Connect**.
-You'll be directed to the Microsoft Entra sign-in page.
+The Microsoft Entra sign-in page loads.

 3. Enter valid credentials for your user and select **Sign in**.
-You'll see the elements from your Reporting Services server.
+The elements from the Reporting Services server are displayed.

 ## Step 5: Configure Intune policy for managed devices (optional)

 You can use Microsoft Intune to manage the client apps that your company's workforce uses.
-Intune allows you to use capabilities such as data encryption and additional access requirements.
-To learn more about app management through Intune, see Intune App Management.
-To enable the Power BI mobile application to work with the Intune policy, use the following steps.
+Intune provides capabilities such as data encryption and access requirements.
+Enable the Power BI mobile application with the Intune policy.

 1. Browse to **Identity** > **Applications** > **App registrations**.
 2. Select the application configured in Step 3 when registering your native client application.